 Neighbourhood Support (NS) for you, is all about knowing who your neighbours are & being there for them in times of need as they would be for you.
 It is about knowing how to contact each other should you need help or advice.
 NS strengthens community spirit, minimises crime, enables people to share information, ideas & insights & helps us support each other in times of need.
 NS aims to make our homes, streets, neighbourhoods & communities a safer & more caring places in which to live.
 A Neighbourhood Support Group will:

-Working together, our Community Constable & our NS District Coordinator, are kept constantly updated on crime trends & safety information through our Community Alerts & the NS Network.
-This information is forwarded to all members.
+Working together, our community Constable & our NS District Coordinator, are kept constantly updated on crime trends & safety information through our Community Alerts & the NS network. this information is forwarded to all members.

 Members also receive a household pack that is filled with all sorts of useful information sheets as well as stickers & a street sign.
 Helping to ensure you are aware of all the avenues you can take to keep safe & informed with lists of all the local emergency numbers.
-Members also receive a monthly newsletter & can join our facebook page for regular daily notices.
+Members also receive a monthly newsletter & can join our facebook group for regular notices.

 Remember, at no time should you put yourself at risk.
 If you consider the situation to be serious & it needs immediate attention DIAL 111.
 This includes seeing an intruder on your property.

-Neighbourhood Support aims to make homes, streets, neighbourhoods and communities safer and more caring places in which to live.
+Neighbourhood Support aims to make homes, streets and communities safer and more caring places in which to live.
 This is primarily achieved through the establishment of small cells of households known as a “Neighbourhood Support Group”, comprising anywhere from 4 to 50 residential households in a single street or suburb.
 Groups throughout a single suburb or a wider town or city area are co-ordinated either via a civilian co-ordinator, or through a Community Constable based at a local Police station.

 The main purpose of the groups is to encourage neighbours to know one another and share information on crime or suspicious activities in their area.
 Early contact with authorities such as the Police is also encouraged for reporting of unusual observations or unacceptable behaviour.
 Crime prevention information can also be shared with group members via Community Constables, or Neighbourhood Support Area Co-ordinators.